About International Studies and Programs

 Admission & Curriculum

-All IELI instructors have degrees in applied linguistics or ESL and are experienced teachers at the university level.
+All IELI instructors have degrees in applied linguistics or EAP and are experienced teachers at the university level.

 Housing in a single, air-conditioned, furnished room in a university residence hall is available, although not included in the cost of the program.
 The residence hall is accessible to the campus on foot or by the university shuttle bus.
 The hall has kitchenettes on each floor, a lounge area with a television, laundry facilities, access to an outdoor swimming pool and on-site staff.